-- 3.12 There are several housing associations (Registered Providers) with stock in the District.
-Every one of these associations holds land in some form, however they do not own significant land that can be effectively developed to meet local housing need on any scale.
+- 3.12 There are around 17 housing associations (Registered Providers) with stock in the District.
+Many of these associations holds land in some form, however they do not own significant land that can be effectively developed to meet local housing need on any scale.
 Where there are development opportunities, these tend to be dependent on the existing stock being redeveloped. - 3.13 Many of the development opportunities that do arise are constrained or have already been exploited for their housing potential and already been developed.
-Within the constrained opportunities that do exist in the District, the Council expects development to be policy compliant and include delivery of affordable housing units within every development, subject to viability.

-- 3.14 Much of the delivery of new affordable housing in the District comes through Section 106 agreements, where private developers make contributions towards meeting the need for affordable housing locally, which is preferred on site within private development schemes.
+Within the constrained opportunities that do exist in the District, the Council expects development to be policy compliant and include delivery of affordable housing units within every development, subject to viability. - 3.14 Much of the delivery of new affordable housing in the District comes through Section 106 agreements, where private developers make contributions towards meeting the need for affordable housing locally, which is preferred on site within private development schemes.
 As a result, the delivery of new affordable housing tends to be through private developers, with only a limited number of additional affordable housing units.
-This affordable housing is complemented by housing associations effectively re-developing their own sites. - 3.15 During 2017/18, the AMR recorded that 90 new affordable dwellings were delivered, this is a marked increase compared to the previous year, where no affordable units were completed.
+This affordable housing is complemented by housing associations effectively re-developing their own sites. - 3.15 During 2018/19, the AMR recorded that 22 new affordable dwellings were delivered, which is considerably lower than the 90 affordable dwellings completed the previous monitoring year.
+While in the 2016/17 monitoring year no affordable units were completed.
 The delivery of no affordable housing units in the 2016/17 year was due to the Council following national guidance and being unable to require affordable housing on sites of fewer than 10 dwellings.
 The Council has since reinstated Policy CP4 of the Core Strategy. - 3.16 Three Rivers Core Strategy Policy CP4 requires a contribution towards affordable housing from all developments where there is a net increase in dwellings, this includes affordable housing contributions from small sites (fewer than 10 units).
 The Council seeks to maximise affordable housing provision and continues to apply Core Strategy Policy CP4 in full.
 Current evidence concludes that there is a continued pressing need for new additional affordable housing in Three Rivers.
 Sites falling below the 10 unit and 1,000 sqm threshold should continue to make a valuable contribution towards increasing the number of affordable units in the District.
 The delivery of affordable housing remains a critical issue.